neo-ngd/seraph-id-chrome-extension/demo-issuer-verifier/README.md

 ## Communication between the extension and pages

 The extension is communicating with the external pages with the use of the events and the seraphID injected object.
-A developer needs to access the window.seraphID object to interact with the chrome extension.
+A webpage needs to access the window.seraphID object to interact with the chrome extension.

 ### seraphID Object